railsuser2014/openobject-doc-book-en/source/technical_guide/ecommerce.rst

 :column_configuration: No. of Columns, integer

-    *Add No. of columns for products which u want to configure at website*
+    *Add number of columns for products which you want to configure at website*

 :name: Name, char, required

-    *Name of the Shop which u want to configure for website.*
+    *Name of the shop which you are configure at website.*

-:payment_method: Payable method, many2many
+:payment_method_ids: Payment Methods, many2many